javascript-tutorial/en.javascript.info/2-ui/1-document/06-attributes-and-properties/article.md

 Why the attribute was chosen in the example above, not classes like `.order-state-new`, `.order-state-pending`, `order-state-canceled`?

 That's because an attribute is more convenient to manage.
-If we want to change the order state, we can modify it like this:
+The state can be changed as easy as:

 ```js
 div.setAttribute('order-state', 'canceled');
 ```

-...But there may be a possible problem here.
+But there may be a possible problem.
 What if we use a non-standard attribute for our purposes and later the standard introduces it and makes it do something?
 The HTML language is alive, it grows, more attributes appear to suit the needs of developers.
-There may be unexpected side-effects.
+There may be unexpected side-effects in case of such conflict.

 To evade conflicts, there exist [data-*](https://html.spec.whatwg.org/#embedding-custom-non-visible-data-with-the-data-*-attributes) attributes.

 **All attributes starting with "data-" are reserved for programmers' use.
 They are available in `dataset` property.**

-So, if an `elem` has an attribute named `"data-about"`, it's available as `elem.dataset.about`.
+For instance, if an `elem` has an attribute named `"data-about"`, it's available as `elem.dataset.about`.

 Like this: